yliu138repo/pre-assessment/README.md

 - self-signed certificate (/certs/) is used for this project.
 In prod, it should be used with trusted CA. (Refer to user_data section for `resource "aws_instance" "vma"`)

 ## pre-requisites
-- Need to reference self-signed certificate on local machine to perform tests.
+- Install self-signed certs (VM A: /certs/nginx.crt) and reference self-signed certificate on local machine to perform tests.

 ## Outputs
 ```bash